hpfield/OrgSync/Readme.md

 ![orgsync drawio](https://github.com/user-attachments/assets/14e55f07-2c33-4c86-bfbd-8d623611db94)

 ## Performance
 We manually label the pipeline output groups (multiple database entries that refer to the same organisation) to obtain a Precision score.
-Our final implementation uses OpenAI's GPT-4o and obtains a precision of 0.94.
+Our final implementation uses OpenAI's GPT-4o and obtains a **precision of 0.94**.
 With this score, we generate a complete set of labels over the entire dataset for integration with UKTIN's research discovery tool.

 ## Limitations of Current Approach & Proposed Improvements